juju/docs/src/en/charms-upgrading.md

 which the expected hooks are fired using the newly unpacked charm code.

 The original charm files are not overwritten.
-The original charm continues to run if anything goes wrong with the retrieval or unpacking of the new charm.
+The original charm continues to run until the new charm is successfully downloaded and unpacked in a separate directory.
+Only then does the original one stop running and the new one begin to run (by executing the `install` and `upgrade-charm` hooks).

 To be clear, the logic of the upgrade itself is contained within the charm.
-Juju simply unpacks the new charm as noted and fires the hooks.
+Juju simply unpacks the new charm and fires the hooks.

 ## Crossgrading an application